flux-framework/PerfFlowAspect/docs/BasicTutorial.rst

    if __name__ == "__main__":
       main()

-Now, PerfFlowAspect also allows the user to log CPU and memory usage of annotated functions by setting ``PERFFLOW_OPTIONS="cpu-mem-usage="`` to ``True`` at runtime.
+PerfFlowAspect also allows the user to log CPU and memory usage of annotated functions by setting ``PERFFLOW_OPTIONS="cpu-mem-usage="`` to ``True`` at runtime.
 The trace file, in that case, will have the following structure with ``compact`` logging enabled:

 .. code:: JSON